GSA/cio.gov-redo/_posts/2018-06-18-tbm-adoption.md

 ---
 layout: post
-title: Help Wanted: Increase the Effectiveness of your Tax Dollar!
+title: Help Wanted - Increase the Effectiveness of your Tax Dollar
 excerpt: This blog entry was previously published in Performance.gov.
 The Federal government spends at least $90 billion annually on IT.
 The announcement of the President’s Management Agenda included a cross-agency priority goal specifically focused on increasing transparency in spend and performance metrics associated with IT across the enterprise.
 date: May 31, 2018
 display-date: 31 May 2018